Sathya-5298/TestAutomationFramework/Readme.md

 ## 🚀 About Me
 Hello, I am SathyaMurth D and a Test Automation Engineer with over 3 years of experience with end-to-end testing projects across multiple domains such as retail, luxury fashion, gaming.
-Expertise in Automation Testing using Selenium WebDriver with Java, Cucumber BDD, TestNG, API testing with Postman, database testing.
+Expertise in Automation Testing using Selenium WebDriver with Java, Cucumber BDD, TestNG, API testing with Postman and REST Assured, database testing.
 Embracing a mindset of continuous learning and seeking new opportunities to develop and grow in my role

 ## Authors